TimBoleslawsky/neural-compression-proposal/README.md

-The current version of the proposal can be viewed/downloaded here: [proposal.pdf](build/proposal.pdf)
+The final version of the proposal can be viewed/downloaded here: [proposal.pdf](build/proposal.pdf)